USStateDept/State-TalentMAP/.github/ISSUE_TEMPLATE.md

 Since they are action-oriented, they are either in the backlog or in a sprint.
 When they move into a sprint, they are assigned to a team member.
-They often result in a PR and if so are closed by a reviewer who confirms implementation in dev.
+They often result in a PR and, if so, are closed by a reviewer who confirms implementation in dev.

 ## Template
 ### Story